chenetteegeberg/cyber-security-course/review-article-task.md

     - **Training** as lack of training often is the root cause of poor compliance, whereas adequate training has a significant impact on all the individual factors, leading to improved compliance
     - **Cyber security policies** defining clear processes, strategies and responsibilities, that are established formally to ensure that employees understand their role.
     - **Leadership** refering to top management leading the way by example and by ensuring support for the development of cyber security capabilities.
-    - **Security monitoring team** - a formal team dedicated to cyber security, implementing close monitoring and security metrics, maintaining clear and open communication channels, and effective crises management.
+    - **Security monitoring team** - a formal team dedicated to cyber security
 - **Technological factors** – referring to factors like a mature IT infrastructure or technological expansion or operational control.
 - **Governmental role** – referring to the high influence of governments' regulatory pressure on companies implementing cyber security measures.